[Home ] [Archive] [ فارسی ]

 Send citation to:

-Kazemzadeh Bahnamirei M, khoshhal sarmast M, Alizadeh M, Padasht M N. Feasibility of in vitro generation of Sansevieria trifasciataa 'Laurentii' plantlets through thin cell layer.
+Kazemzadeh Bahnamirei M, khoshhal sarmast M, Alizadeh M, Padasht M N. Feasibility of in vitro generation of Sansevieria trifasciata 'Laurentii' plantlets through a thin cell layer.
 FOP 2025; 10 (1) :71-82

 URL: http://flowerjournal.ir/article-1-336-en.html